We are Lithuanian bread market leaders and the largest bakery in the Baltic States

 The origins of Vilniaus Duona.
 It was a military bakery powered by steam and the largest bakery in Lithuanian gubernias at the end of the XIX century.

 The bakery baked 378311 poods of bread (1 pood - 16.38 kg).
-A decade later, the Vilnius Military Bakery was officially placed under an obligation to supply production at lower prices to the poorest townsmen and Vilnius suburbs residents.
+A decade later, the Vilnius Military Bakery was officially placed under an obligation to supply production at lower prices to the poorest Vilnius town people and suburban residents.

-The Vilnius Bread Company was established, including the previously mentioned and yet another one bakery, and also 15 small bakeries.
-The bakeries were not mechanized, usually heated by firewood.
-Several kinds of bread, long loaves, rolls were baked.
-Till 1947, the majority of work was done manually.
+The Vilnius Bread Company was established, comprising the previously mentioned and other 16 small bakeries.
+The bakeries were not mechanized and mainly wood-fired.
+Several types of bread, long loaves, and rings were baked.
+Most of the work was done manually until 1947.

-Ovens of the old bakery were replaced by new ones, doubling the capacity - the period of industrial production began.
-A decade later, baking of bread Vilniaus began, and the recipe remains unchanged.
+Old ovens at the bakery were replaced by new ones, doubling the baking capacity – the period of industrial production began.
+A decade later, baking of “Vilniaus” bread began.
+This bread is still in production and its recipe has never been changed.

-The Vilnius Bakery Industry Association (uniting all the bakeries in Vilnius) was re-registered as a state-owned enterprise Vilniaus Duona.
-The name stays on to this day.
-In the last decade of the 20th century, the Vilniaus Duona products outspread to other regions, thus becoming the bread of Lithuania.
+The Vilnius Bread Industry Association (uniting all the bakeries operating in Vilnius) was re-registered as a state-owned company Vilniaus Duona.
+The company name stays on to this day.
+In the last decade of the 20th century the sales of Vilniaus Duona products were expanded to other regions of the country and they became Lithuanians’ favourite.

-Vilniaus Duona successfully implemented a major restructuring project, developing a modern and efficient production line of rye and wheat bread.
-During the restructuring, a new bakery was constructed and launched in Vilnius, Panevėžys bakery was modernized, and three outdated, inefficient bakeries in the center of Vilnius were closed.
-The production and logistics restructuring allowed the necessary prerequisites for further successful company's development and manufacturing of new modern bakery products.
+Vilniaus Duona successfully implemented a major restructuring project that resulted in development of a modern and efficient production line for rye and wheat bread.
+During the restructuring a new bakery was built and commissioned in Vilnius, the bakery in Panevėžys was modernized, and three outdated and inefficient bakeries in the center of Vilnius were closed.
+The restructuring of the production and logistics enabled further successful company's development and manufacturing of new modern bakery products.

-Vilnius Bakery situated at V. A. Graičiūnas Street reconstruction, with two new production lines launched - long loaves and sandwich bread.
-Production started during months of June-September, 2015.
+Reconstruction of the bakery located on V. A. Graičiūnas Street in Vilnius by installing two new production lines for long loaves and sandwich bread.
+Production was started in June-September, 2015.

 In 2015, Vilniaus Duona joined Lantmännen, one of the largest groups of companies in Northern Europe, operating in agriculture, machinery, energy and food industries.